Table of contents

 Just like with any other marketing activity you need to measure the results of your campaigns.
 Set the goals before the campaign starts, so you know whether it was worth the effort.

 Don’t get caught up in vanity metrics like the number of impressions or registered users.
 You can count the social media reach in hundreds of thousands, but that doesn’t mean the campaign was successful.

-If your goal is to drive sales, then providing UTM parameters is one of the simplest solutions.
-Google Analytics will collect the information and present them in a report.
+If your goal is to drive sales, then providing UTM parameters is one of the most straightforward solutions.
+Google Analytics will collect the information on which links precisely your visitors clicked to get to your website and present them in a report.

 Get creative when choosing the right people to work with.
 The easy way to promote your product is to cooperate with people who have expertise in the same niche.

 One of the benefits of influencer marketing is that you get to think outside of the box and get in touch with someone who is not clearly associated with your business.

 A food blogger can advertise jewellery, someone who is popularising science can post about cosmetics, and interior designer probably has something to say about photography.